More Than Physical

 "More Than Physical" is a song by English girl group Bananarama from their third studio album, True Confessions (1986).
-It was released on 11 August 1986 as the album's third single.
+It was released on 28 July 1986 as the album's third single.
 It was co-written and produced by the Stock Aitken Waterman (SAW) trio.
 A reworked version of the song was released as the single version.

+Background and writing

 In order to capitalize on the number-one success of previous single "Venus" (the other True Confessions track produced by SAW), "More Than Physical" was given a hi-NRG-influenced makeover with a sound similar to their previous dance-oriented chart-topper.
 "More Than Physical" marked the beginning of Bananarama's successful songwriting relationship with Stock Aitken Waterman.
 Speaking of the sometimes-fractious dynamic in the studio, producer Mike Stock said he found it difficult to write with the band, explaining he was obliged to collaborate with them due to a deal with their management.

-“It’s very difficult to be creative if someone’s just going to mock you, or laugh at you,” he said.
-“With Bananarama it was just awkward, all the time very awkward, and I didn’t feel comfortable writing with them.”
+"It's very difficult to be creative if someone's just going to mock you, or laugh at you", he said.
+"With Bananarama it was just awkward, all the time very awkward, and I didn't feel comfortable writing with them."